 \section{Introduction}

-We mainly consider optimal convergence to the strong solution in $W_{h}^{2,p}(\Omega)$-norm (see (\ref{discrete_second_order_norm})) of a finite element method for both second order linear uniformly elliptic PDE in non-divergence form (\ref{nondiv_pde_original}) and the elliptic Hamilton-Jacobi-Bellman equation (\ref{hjb_eqs_original}) on Lipschitz polyhedral domains in $\mathbb{R}^{d}$ ($d=2,3$).
-We consider the well-posedness of the strong solution in $W^{2,p}(\Omega)$ of (\ref{nondiv_pde_original}) and (\ref{hjb_eqs_original}) as well.
-The ranges of $p$ are described below:
+We consider the well-posedness of the strong solution in $W^{2,p}(\Omega)$ and optimal convergence to the strong solution in discrete $W^{2,p}$-norm of a finite element method for both second order linear uniformly elliptic PDE in non-divergence form and the uniformly elliptic Hamilton-Jacobi-Bellman equation on Lipschitz polyhedral domain $\Omega$ in $\mathbb{R}^{d}$ ($d=2,3$).
+The Lipschitz polyhedral domain $\Omega$ is assumed to be convex if $d=3$, and can be non-convex if $d=2$.